Frequently Asked Questions

 small openings located on the lids or the sliding doors located on each side of the recycle bin.

-Can I use a plastic bag to contain my loose recyclable materials (e.g. - office / shredded paper, newspaper, magazines)?
+Can I use a plastic bag to contain my recyclable materials (e.g. - office paper, newspaper, or magazines)?

 Can plastic bags go into the Aim to be Green recycle bins?